sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

  - I dont have data for june, July and September.
 So, for our puspose, we'll analyze 9 months of data to to understand cohort behavior
  - We'll focus our analysis on only active nodes.
+ - Methodology:
- - Methodology: We'll look at all active nodes in a month, and continue moni
+	 - We'll look at all active nodes in a month, and continue monitoring how many of 		them are active in subsequent months
+	 - In the heatmap below, we are following nodes from October 2023.
+Any node that we did

 ## Heat Map